holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 For existing hApps that are currently using Holochain 0.5, here's the guide to get you upgraded to 0.6.

 The biggest change in Holochain 0.6 is that **warrants** are now stable.
 This doesn't result in any breaking changes, but the response from `get_agent_activity` will now return a reliable list of warrants.

+If your hApp is written for Holochain 0.4, follow the [0.5 upgrade guide](/resources/upgrade/upgrade-holochain-0.5/) first.
 :::

 ## Quick instructions